Articles on basic care and considerations for new or prospective owners.

-In young hedgehogs, biting/nipping may be a way of exploring the environment.
+In young hedgehogs, biting/nipping can be a way of exploring the environment.
 This may or may not be preceded by a lick.
-To discourage this behavior in babies we think have gone overboard with the exploratory nibbling, we use a mildly aversive "air puff" technique.
-We watch the hedgie carefully, and as soon as it begins to open its mouth we blow a puff of air toward the hedgie.
+To discourage this behavior in babies that have gone overboard with the exploratory nibbling, we use an "air puff" technique.
+We watch the hedgie carefully and as soon as it begins to open its mouth we blow a puff of air toward the hedgie.
 The hedgie's natural response is to lower the visor or ball up.
-It can't bite when it's doing that, and it usually only takes about 2 to 4 times of doing this for hedgie to learn that trying to bite something that smells like human flesh leads to something uncomfortable, and to stop.
+It can't bite when it's doing that!
+It usually only takes about 2 to 4 times of doing this for hedgie to learn that trying to bite something that smells like human flesh leads to something uncomfortable, and to stop.

-There are a small number of hedgies who just seem to bite very consistently and for no apparent reason.
-It is also very important to rule out health concerns as a possible reason, as some hedgies may bite because they don't feel well and don't want to be messed with.
-Out of the several hundred hedgies who have passed through our home in the last 5 years, I think there have only been two that really fit this category of determined biters with no health problems and consistent biting behavior.
+There are a small number of hedgies who bite very consistently and for no apparent reason.
+It is important to rule out health concerns as a possible reason, as some hedgies may bite because they don't feel well and don't want to be messed with.
+Out of the several hundred hedgies who have shared our home, there have only been two that really fit this category of determined biters with no health problems who would consistently bite people.
 One of them appeared to have been hormonally driven.
 He was a male who came from a line of very friendly hedgies, but he would constantly bite, even going so far as to bite through cloth.
 Once bred, he completely stopped this behavior and in almost 2 years has never fallen back into his biting pattern.
 The other was a life-long, incorrigible biter.
 We found that with her, if we didn't put flesh in front of her, she didn't bite.
 So, I learned quickly to pick her up in a way that kept her happy and my fingers out of danger.